AC Emergency? We answer 24/7 — tap here for immediate serviceNOW →

 If your repair estimate exceeds 50% of what a new system costs, and your unit is 10+ years old, replacement almost always wins financially.

 Example: $2,200 compressor repair on a 12-year-old system.
 A comparable replacement is $6,500–$8,000.
-The repair is 30–35% of replacement cost — borderline.
+The repair is 30–35% of replacement cost, which is borderline.
 But the repaired compressor comes with no warranty on the other aging components that will fail next.

 We tell people this honestly even when repair would earn us more.
 A short-term repair that leads to total failure in 18 months is a bad outcome for everyone.